shakenfist/shakenfist/docs/development/gluster.md

 ### Lack of qemu support

-Ubuntu has chosen to not provide qemu with glusterfs support compiled in.
+Ubuntu has chosen to not provide qemu with glusterfs support compiled in (https://bugs.launchpad.net/ubuntu/+source/glusterfs/+bug/1274247).
 This means we can't specify direct paths to glusterfs in qemu commands.
 In a perfect world we'd be able to execute command lines like this: